theochem/horton/doc/user_perturbation.rst

 PTb calculation on the water molecule
 -------------------------------------

-This is a basic example on how to perform a PTb calculation in Horton.
+This is a basic example on how to perform a PTb calculation in HORTON.
 This script performs a PTb calculation on the water molecule using the cc-pVDZ basis set.

 .. literalinclude:: ../data/examples/perturbation_theory/water_ptb.py
     :caption: data/examples/perturbation_theory/water_ptb.py